Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

-If you unenroll from the verified track of a course within 14 days of your payment or 14 days after the course start date, whichever is later, you can receive a refund for the certificate fee.
+If you unenroll from the verified track of a course within 14 days of your payment or 14 days after the course start date, whichever is later, you can receive a refund for the verified track fee.
 For more information about getting a refund, see :ref:`Get a Refund`.

 .. note:: If you unenroll from a course, the course is deleted from your dashboard, and you can no longer access course content or information